A Crisis of Identity

 Phenobarbital delivered.
 No response.

-“Do a blood gas, please!
-And let's give him 80 milligrams of fosphenytoin!”
+“A blood gas, please!
+And give him 80 milligrams of fosphenytoin!”

-Both phenobarbital and fosphentyoin are potent anticonvulsant medications, and I was growing concerned by the parade of anti-seizure drugs Jack was receiving.
-Each of these drugs alone, like the lorazepam delivered earlier, depresses the “drive” to breathe; cumulatively they can cause a patient to stop breathing entirely – and respiratory arrest can lead on to full cardiac arrest.
+Phenobarbital and fosphentyoin are potent anticonvulsant medications, and I was growing concerned by the parade of anti-seizure drugs Jack was receiving.
+Each of these drugs, like the lorazepam delivered earlier, depresses the “drive” to breathe; cumulatively they can cause a patient to stop breathing entirely – and respiratory arrest can lead on to full cardiac arrest.